PixelNini/3dx-chat-profile-gift-enhancer/README.md

 ## What Does This Extension Do?

-The 3DX Chat Profile Gift Enhancer extension adds a byte-counter to the bottom-left corner of the [3DX Chat Profile Editor](https://status.3dxchat.net/profile-editor) page.
-This functionality aims to address the following problem:
+The 3DX Chat Profile Gift Enhancer extension adds a byte-counter to the bottom-left corner of the [3DX Chat Profile Editor](https://status.3dxchat.net/profile-editor) page, along with a convenient color management feature for enhanced user experience.

+### Key Features:

--   The existing character count often does not provide an accurate reflection, especially when using custom fonts or symbols that can be larger than a single byte.
+-   **Byte Counter**: The existing character count often does not provide an accurate reflection when creating gifts, especially when using custom fonts or symbols that can be larger than a single byte.
+The extension’s byte-counter ensures that your gift content will fit within the 255-byte limit imposed by 3DX Chat.
--   When pre-editing your gift in the editor with a custom font, you may still encounter issues when sending the gift in 3DX Chat even though you are within the allowed character range.
-This is because 3DX Chat imposes a byte limit of approximately 255.
-The extension's byte-counter ensures that your content will fit within this limit.
+-   **Color Management**: Users can easily save their preferred colors while using the profile editor.
+The extension allows users to select colors using the color picker and save them for later use.
+Saved colors are displayed in a dedicated section titled "Saved Colors", making it effortless to access and use them as needed.
+Each saved color text is clickable, allowing quick selection, and users can remove colors from their saved list as required.

 ### Screenshots